Find the Best Camera Drone Selling Right Now

-- battery life: how long does your controller operate without a battery swap? if it only lasts 30 minutes and the unit reboots on a battery swap, then you may be really frustrated in the field.
+- Battery life: how long does your controller operate without a battery swap?
+If it only lasts 30 minutes and the unit reboots on a battery swap, then you may be frustrated in the field.

-- manual flight control: make sure you have 6-axis control over your drone using twin sticks.
-Don’t go for novel or fancier designs.
+- Manual flight control: make sure you have 6-axis control over your drone using twin sticks.
+Don’t go for a novel or fancier designs.

 GPS autopilot is a standard feature on the most popular camera drones sold today.

 There are three types of GPS systems used to control drones today:

 - Standard GPS: uses a single GNSS receiver chip: accurate to within a meter or two; used on most consumer drones

 - Redundant GPS: uses two or more redundant GNSS receivers, typically a standard GPS plus a GLONASS receiver; this is a good choice if you’ll be flying over populated areas or any space where losing GIS positioning could be catastrophic.